LEGACY IN MOTION

 Challenge & Opportunity

-Legacy in Motion exists to meet these challenges head-on.
-This is not a generic leadership training—it’s a diaspora-focused journey, rooted in the immigrant experience and tailored to the realities often overlooked.
-It’s mentorship-driven, built around guided coaching, peer learning, and intergenerational mentoring.
-It’s vision-clarifying, helping leaders discern where their church stands in its intergenerational journey and what steps to take next.
-And most importantly, it’s transformational—leaving participants seen, equipped, and empowered to lead their communities forward as one family in Christ.
+Legacy in Motion exists to meet these challenges head on.
+This is not a generic leadership training—it’s a diaspora-focused journey, rooted in the immigrant experience and tailored to realities often overlooked.
+It’s mentorship-driven: built around guided coaching, peer learning, and intergenerational mentoring.
+It’s vision-clarifying: helping leaders discern where their church stands in its intergenerational journey and what steps to take next.
+And most importantly, it’s transformational: leaving participants seen, equipped, and empowered to lead their communities forward as one family in Christ.

 Pastor Samuel Teka - Cohort Facilitator